 Cystal Bernardes: Why did you decide to join Farm Credit East as a summer intern?

 Ashley Patterson: I decided to intern at Farm Credit East after talking to several people who currently work for Farm Credit East or have in the past.
 They all spoke highly of the company for its culture and integrity, which are important aspects for me when choosing to work for a company.

 Faith Clancy: I heard nothing but great things about the organization from past interns and I wanted to explore agriculture that I wasn’t entirely familiar with.
 This was the perfect opportunity to do so.

 Stephen Clarke: I interned at Farm Credit East for the diversity of the experience.
 Although I came in as a credit intern, I knew I would be exposed to all of the different departments and would be challenged by day-to-day office work, as well as my summer project.

-Max: What have you enjoyed most about your summer internship experience?
+Crystal: What have you enjoyed most about your summer internship experience?

 Faith: I couldn’t have asked for a better summer internship experience.
 It’s hard to pick my favorite part, but I loved talking to farmers and learning about their operations.
 Creating relationships with customers and Farm Credit East employees was another one of my favorite experiences because I was able to learn so much from each and every one of them.

 Ashley: The most rewarding part of my summer was getting to work in a hands-on environment with people in the field I’m interested in.
 It allowed me to truly explore if it was a career path I wanted to follow.

 Crystal: What have you learned during your internship experience and how are you able to take this back with you to your final year of school?